SoniaZaldana/GameCentre/A1/codesmells.md

 ## Location: Class: WarehouseSimulation, Line 41, method start.
 ## Description: Too many lines.
 More than 10-15 lines for a method make it too bloated.
 ## Solution: Extract submethods.

+## Code smell: Switch statement
+## Category: Object-orientation abuser.
+# Objected oriented abuser in warehouseSimulation.
+# Location: Line 65-89 in WreHouseSimulation
+# Description:Both if statements which check for the type of worker do the same actions, which results in a complex
+# and long if statement, with a lot of very similar code.
+# Solution: Use polymorphism and make Picker and Sequencer both subclasses of Worker, so you don't even need
+# to use an switch statement and instead execute the same code on Worker.
+Make Worker abstract and define in it the
+# methods that both subclasses already implement.
+At Runtime, the code for the appropriate subclass will be executed.